roob-p/SuperAdminLauncher/README.md

   - Type `sal <filename>` (absolute path is resolved automatically).
   - Or drag & drop a file into the Command Prompt after typing `sal`

 If you enjoy this utility, you can buy me a coffee.
-It will be appreciated ;)  ☕
+It will be appreciated.

   [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/roobp)